pputrevu-sys/DesignVI/README.md

 Credits: 2

+> I find it so amazing when people tell me that electronic music has no soul.
+You can’t blame the computer.
+If there’s no soul in the music, it’s because nobody put it there.
+-- bjork

 ## Summary
 My name is Pre Putrevu, and I am a 4/5 Computer Engineering Student here at Stevens Tech.
 I am excited for all the learning opportunities Design VI has to offer. 😁